 Once all the paperwork has been submitted the ombudsman will look at the evidence and decide what happens next.
 This process takes into account a wide number of factors and requires a lot of time and work so be patient.
 The ombudsman will make a recommendation.
 This can be anything from requiring a written apology from the guilty party to monetary compensation for damages, losses etc.

 We hope this guide gives you some insight into how to use this integral service.
-At QuidMarket, we provide simple short term loans with no hidden fees or catches.
+At QuidMarket, we provide simple payday advance loans with no hidden fees or catches.
 All our loans are manually underwritten by our skilled underwriting team.
 QuidMarket is also a direct lender and not a credit broker.
 We offer a quick, easy-to-understand application process.

 As always, we advise customers that short term loans are an expensive form of credit and are not designed for long-term borrowing meaning there may be cheaper options available when you compare loans.